visgl/deck.gl/docs/api-reference/layers/text-layer.md

+# TextLayer

-import {TextLayerDemo} from 'website-components/doc-demos/layers';
+import {TextLayerDemo} from '@site/src/doc-demos/layers';

 <TextLayerDemo />

-# TextLayer

 The `TextLayer` renders text labels at given coordinates.

-TextLayer is a [CompositeLayer](/docs/api-reference/core/composite-layer.md) that wraps around the [IconLayer](/docs/api-reference/layers/icon-layer.md).
+TextLayer is a [CompositeLayer](../core/composite-layer.md) that wraps around the [IconLayer](./icon-layer.md).
 It automatically creates an atlas texture from the specified font settings and `characterSet`.

 ```js